-It doesn’t help that the family preaches piety while its members bend the rules to suit themselves.
+It doesn’t help that the family preach piety, while its members bend the rules to suit themselves.
 William lets Thomasin take the blame for losing a silver goblet rather than admit his own lies and transgressions.

 There’s also an undercurrent of sexual tension, with the teenage children constrained both by social isolation and the terrors of sin.

-With the odds and accusations stacked against her, the film’s ending smacks of ‘if you can’t beat them, join them’.
+With the odds and accusations stacked against Thomasin, the film’s ending smacks of ‘if you can’t beat them, join them’.
 Why not be a witch if you’ve nothing left to lose?

 In this sense the title is a prediction because Thomasin finally signs (or imagines signing) the Devil’s book.
 That is, she accepts his covenant, thus becoming a witch.

-But moreover if being a witch is synonymous with old age, it’s her unavoidable fate.
-If that’s the case, all women become witches … which perhaps isn’t too far off some messages around ageing.
+But if being a witch is synonymous with old age, it’s an unavoidable fate.
+If that’s the case, all women become witches … which perhaps isn’t too far off some contemporary messages around ageing.